Ing-Tek/BlackWhite/README.md

 ## File Description

-- `game.py`: The main Python script that implements the Number Game.
+- `game.py`: The main Python script that implements the Black and White II.
 Run this file to start the game.

 - `README.md`: This file provides instructions and information about the game.